-Theme Action Measurement Near Hit/Safety Observation Contract targets for numbers of Near Hit or Safety Observation.
-Contracts to exceed the 2023 company average per FTE.
-League table to manage (see page 2 on QHSE intranet page).
-Risk Assessment Review Peer group review of Near Hits & Safety Observations with recommendations.
-Quarterly documented meetings per contract.
-It must also include the Grow Safe engagement review process (employee engagement).
+Theme Action Measurement Near Hit/Safety Observation Contract targets for numbers of Near Hit or Safety Observation. ar Contracts to exceed the 2024 company average submission numbers per FTE.
+League table to manage (see page 2 on QHSE dashboard).
+Agreement has been reached to set an expectation of 10 NH/SOs per FTE, in 2025.
+Minimum of 90% per contract averaged over th year.
+GrowSafe (Behavioural Safety) - Continuous Improvements Introduce and engage with Continuous Improvements across the business Quarterly documented Continuous Improvements across the business for Health, Safety or broader Compliance subjects, tracked nationally (on the QHSE dashboard).
 Site Safety Inspection Site safety inspections will be conducted across company activity.
 One Site Safety Inspection is to be logged per team per month.
 Safety Action Plan (SAP) SAP audits are to be carried out in line with the agreed schedule and attaining agreed minimum standards.
-SAP audit results are to be targeted at achieving a 90% score.
-A feedback system is used where scores are below 90%.
+SAP audit results must achieve or maintain a minimum score of 90%.
+Where scores are below 90%, a feedback system is used, which is shared with senior leadership.
 Non-Compliance Actions NCR corrective/preventive action close out.
 NCR(s) closed out within agreed deadlines, tracked via the NCR system.
-Grow Safe Engagement Active engagement with the Grow Safe Campaign.
-Grow Safe contract engagement is to be inspected/reviewed each quarter by the Management team.
-New contract Grow Safe engagement within three months of starting, if not before (i.e. during mobilisation).
+Management Focus Day All Management to dedicate one working day focused on H,S and Quality / Compliance Please see pages 9 to 11.
+Statutory Compliance Engage with the statutory compliance system and ensure it's updated as needed.
+Engage with the Statutory Compliance System, reviewed monthly and monitored via a national dashboard.